xlladdins/xll24/README.md

 `Create new repository`, Click `Code/Open with Visual Studo`.
 Locate the `Solution Explorer` tab and double click `xll_template.sln`.
 Pressing `F5` should build the solution and start the add-in in Excel.

-Open Visual Studio 2026 and create a new Empty Project.

 ## Add-In